-- Patients at Doey’s House may have a maximum of (2) visitors at a time for actively dying patients only.
-Every visitor will be required to wear a mask prior to entering the building and keep mask on during stay.
+- Patients who are actively dying at Doey’s House may have a maximum of (2) visitors at a time.
 If a visitor screens positive to flu-like symptoms (fever, SOB, cough, etc.), they will be restricted entry into the building.
 Visitation for actively dying patients after 8pm must be pre-arranged.

 - We understand the delicacy and importance of being there during all final end of life transitions.
 Our team will work with larger groups of family members to ensure that they can be a part of this critical time.
 If larger groups are visiting and are rotating (2) at a time, they must wait in their vehicles before they re-enter or enter the building.
 All visitors will need screened prior to entry.

-- Pet visits will not be permitted at Doey’s House.
+- Pet visits will not be permitted at Doey’s House at this time.